 Customise the Website’s Appearance

-Block themes (such as Ollie) have global styles as part of the Site Editor.
+Block themes have global styles as part of the Site Editor.

 Classic themes (including GeneratePress) will provide options in the customiser, allowing you to change various aspects of the site’s appearance.
 How much control you have does vary from theme to theme.